Rajspeaks/Hack-to-War-Ground/README.md

 # Hacktoberfest2021
 <img src="https://github.com/Rajspeaks/Hacktoberfest-2021/blob/main/hacktoberfest%202021.png">

+# About:

+This repository dedicated to Hacktoberfest 2021.
+Hacktoberfest is a month long open source contribution program held in October every year by Digital Ocean.
+This is a beginner-friendly open source event where anyone can participate from anywhere across the globe.

+# Welcome to the Open Source!

 # Rules:

 1. Don't spam with unnecessery files, those will be considered as invalid pull requests.<br>